Archomeda/AutoSaliens/README.md

-gametime [seconds] - Shows or sets the game time in seconds (default: 110) pause              - Pauses the automation after completing one loop cycle presence [toggle]  - Shows or sets whether Discord presence is enabled or not resume             - Resumes the automation token [token]      - Shows or sets the token
+gametime [seconds] - Shows or sets the game time in seconds (default: 110) pause              - Pauses the automation after completing one loop cycle presence [toggle]  - Shows or sets whether Discord presence is enabled or not resume             - Starts/Resumes the automation token [token]      - Shows or sets the token
 ```